 First step: Decide what time of year you want to visit!

-Summer is the busy tourist season, which means crowds in the most popular cities.
+Italy in summer is the busy tourist season, which means crowds in the most popular cities.
 It also means pretty much everything from airfare to accommodation goes up in price!

 However, there are many pros to visiting Italy in the summer.
 Ferragosto is Italy’s holiday period where basically the whole month of August, there are different “sagre” or local festivals happening all around the country!
 The weather is also stunning in Italy during this time of year.